dkittelson/wa-coding-challenge/README.md

 ## Method

-The vehicle's path was calculated by looking at its motion from the movement of the traffic light.
+The vehicle's path was calculated by looking at its movement relative to the traffic light.
 We can divide this process up into three main steps:

 1.  **3D Feature Extraction**: The position of the traffic light relative to the camera was determined for each video frame.
 For more accuracy, a 5x5 pixel patch around the traffic light's bounding box center was extracted from the depth data.
 Invalid points were filtered out, and the remaining coordinates were averaged.